maimontair/Number_to_word_converter/README.md

 ## Requirements
 Python 2.7

 pytest

 ## To Run
 python number_converter

 ## To Run the Tests
-Make sure to pip install pytest.
+Make sure to pip install pytest

 From the root of the project run 'pytest'

 ### Assumptions made:
 1) Leading zeros can be ignored